goodmanj/ISBTM/README.md

   Finally, we allow flow to also influence the boundary.
 After running this model for millions of years, we see flow, melting, and freezing working together to influence the final thickness profile.

  <h3> TwoDModel </h3>
- A model of a 2-D region with a bump that flows away Starts with a30 km long block, with a bump in the center of it After we are at equilibrium, we allow flow and melting to influence the boundary of the system.
+ A model of a local 2-D cutaway of Europa's Ice crust which has a bump on the ice-water interface.

+ Starts with a 30 km long block, with a bump in the center of it.
+After we are at equilibrium, we allow flow and melting to influence the boundary of the system.
 In a matter of years the bump will vanish.
 The parameters 'Gauss2DHeight' and 'Gauss2d' parameterize the height and width of the bump respectively.

  <h3> DiscModel </h3>
- A model of a 'pancake' like Europa which also has a bump that flows away.
+ A local model of a 'pancake' like Europa which also has a bump that flows away.

- Starts with a disc, with radius of 30 km, and a small bump on it.
+ Starts with a radially symmetric disc, with radius of 30 km, and a small bump on the middle.
 After we are at equilibrium, we allow flow and melting to influence the boundary of the system.
 In a matter of years the bump will vanish.
 The parameters 'Gauss2DHeight' and 'Gauss2d' parameterize the height and width of the bump respectively.

  <h2> Running the model </h2>

  All you have to do to see the results is press the '=' run button.

  If you want to adjust the bump on the two local models, then the adjust the parameters:
- 'Gauss2DHeight' the parameter which controls how  big the bump is or
+ 'BumpHeight' the parameter which controls how  big the bump is or
- 'Gauss2d' the parameter which controls how wide the bump is
+ 'BumpWidth' the parameter which controls how wide the bump is